cpp-gamedev/learn-vulkan/guide/src/pipeline/shaders.md

 glslc src/glsl/shader.frag -o assets/shader.frag
 ```

+> glslc is part of the Vulkan SDK.

 ## Shader Modules

 SPIR-V modules are binary files with a stride/alignment of 4 bytes.
 The Vulkan API accepts a span of `std::uint32_t`s, so we need to load it into such a buffer (and _not_ `std::vector<std::byte>` or other 1-byte equivalents).